JGibson90/MS2---London-Life/README.md

 ![](assets/images/colours.png)

 # Features
-- Responsive on all device sizes
+- Responsive on all device sizes.
-- Fixed navbar making navigation intuitive and simple
+- Fixed navbar making navigation intuitive and simple.
-- Interactive Google Maps API with dropdown menus to plot markers with info windows
+- Interactive Google Maps API with dropdown menus to plot markers with info windows.
-- Contact form with EmailJS integration
+- Contact form with EmailJS integration.
-- Social media links
+- Social media links.

 ## Future Features
-- More map interactivity
+- More map interactivity.
+- Modals for both successful and unsuccessful form submissions.
-- Backend Languages to handle the form data
+- Backend Languages to handle the form data.

 # Technologies used
 ## Languages used